numtide/system-manager/documentation/docs/reference-guide.md

 Nov 18 12:12:51 my-ubuntu systemd[1]: Finished say-hello.service - say-hello.
 ```

-> [!Note]
+!!!
+Note
-> If you remove the `./apps.nix` line from the `flake.nix`, System Manager will see that the configuration changed and that the apps listed in it are no longer in the configuration.
+    If you remove the `./apps.nix` line from the `flake.nix`, System Manager will see that the configuration changed and that the apps listed in it are no longer in the configuration.
 As such, it will uninstall them.
 This is normal and expected behavior.

 ## Specifying the wantedBy Setting